Born Again and Once Saved Always Saved (OSAS): Can a Christian Lose Salvation?

 Isaiah 30:7 ...to Egypt, whose help is utterly useless.
 Therefore I call her Rahab the Do-Nothing.

-Please stop the "do-nothing"; you're becoming spiritually dead.
+A passive “do-nothing” faith can lead to falling away.
 You're "honoring God with your lips, but your heart is far from Him".
 A big difference between "Works" and "Spiritual Requirements":

 Works of the law: Also called "works of the flesh", means earthly efforts or still trying to apply the Jewish law - Circumcision, tithe 10%, sacrifices, refrain from certain foods, do a lot of good deeds to offset the bad, etc..